-The Council continues to charge debt instalments to the HRA in 2022/23 and the account continues to fund the new build programme.
-The reserve balance of £8.1m will be important in facilitating this expenditure.
+The Council continues to charge debt instalments to the HRA in 2025/26 and the account continues to fund the new build programme as well as maintaining current stock which is currently undergoing a condition survey.
+The reserve balance of £11.98m will be important in facilitating this expenditure.